Our member organisations have a vested interest in the quality use of medicines (QUM) and are an important and valuable asset to our work.

 The honorary membership category was introduced in 2011 to publicly recognise individuals with outstanding and long-term commitments to improving the quality use of medicines and medical tests, and who are not current employees or directors of NPS MedicineWise.

-In July of each year we invite our members, directors, advisory groups and staff to nominate suitable individuals as honorary members.
+Every second year we invite our members, directors, advisory groups and staff to nominate suitable individuals as honorary members.
 The Board shortlists and appoints up to three individuals as honorary members each year.
 Honorary members are announced at the AGM usually held in November.
 Honorary membership is for life or until the person resigns their membership.

 Contact us for more information about nominating individuals for honorary membership.